robinschreiner/www.robin-schreiner.de/content/thoughts/2023-04-01-empty-states-overlooked-ux-hero.md

 ---
 createdAt: 2023-04-01
 title: Empty States – the overlooked UX-Hero
-description: What could make a better topic for my first entry than ... empty states ?
+description: What could make a better topic for my first entry than ... empty states?
 cover: /images/thoughts/2023-04-01-empty-states–the-overlooked-hero-of-ux.jpg
 ---
 Empty states are often overlooked or forgotten in the design process, but they can be real drivers of substantial value, and if done right, contribute to an overall more compelling user experience.

-### What Is an Empty State?
+## What Is an Empty State?

 Empty states they moments in a user’s experience where there is no content or data to display (yet).
 This can happen when a user opens an app or website for the first time, tries to search for something but gets no results or experiences a hiccup while using the interface.